TheParadox543/MalankaraOrthodoxLiturgica/README.md

 - 📵 **Auto Silent / DND Mode**
   Automatically set the phone to silent or Do Not Disturb during prayers, based on user preferences.

-- 📖 **In-App Bible**
-  Read Bible passages and excerpts within the app, alongside prayers where relevant.

 ---